Beliavsky/Fortran-code-on-GitHub/README.md

 [galacticus](https://github.com/galacticusorg/galacticus): semi-analytic model of galaxy formation - a powerful toolkit for modeling the physics of how galaxies form

+[GYRE Stellar Oscillation Code](https://github.com/rhdtownsend/gyre): Given an input stellar model, GYRE calculates the eigenfrequencies and eigenfunctions for the normal oscillation modes of the model, by rhdtownsend et al. These data can be put to a variety of uses; the most common is to compare them against observed oscillation frequencies of a star, allowing constraints on the star's fundamental parameters (mass, radius, etc.) to be established — the discipline of asteroseismology.

 [hazel2](https://github.com/aasensio/hazel2): synthesis and inversion of Stokes profiles caused by the joint action of atomic level polarization and the Hanle and Zeeman effects, by aasensio

 [kcarta_gen](https://github.com/sergio66/kcarta_gen): fast, accurate, easy-to-use pseudo-monochromatic radiative transfer code, by sergio66